NidhiPaalpare/tigger/README.md

 ```
 ./tigger-add [path-to-file/s]
 ```
-* commit - commits a file
+* commit -m - commits a file with a message
 ```
 ./tigger-commit [-a] -m [message] [path-to-file/s]
 ```